Jane Albright: USA Basketball

 Albright served as the assistant coach for the team representing the United States at the World University Games held in Buffalo, New York in July 1993.
-The USA team defeated teams from Israel, Taiwan, the Ukraine, and Russia.
+The USA team defeated teams from Israel, Taiwan, Ukraine, and Russia.
 They were defeated by Cuba 88–80 and by China 75–73.
 The USA team defeated Lithuania 83–73 to earn the bronze medal.

 In 1996, Albright was head coach of a U.S. squad of players chosen after the Olympic team that won the gold medal in the William Jones Cup.